kmreese-io/Reese_and_Field_2021-AAP/README.md

 ## Creating Flight Polygons

 Write all polygons with assigned landcover values to a shapefile to help plan what are likely to be the most productive flights.
-Opening this layer in QGIS, for example, and changing the colorscale of each polygon by value is a great way to quickly assess how effective the FOSS Protocol may be in a particular area.
+Opening this layer in QGIS, for example, and changing the colorscale of each polygon by value is a great way to quickly assess how effective the FOSS UAV Protocol may be in a particular area.
 ```{r, eval = FALSE}
 rgdal::writeOGR(UAV.polygons,'./',layer='UAV_survey_polygons',driver='ESRI Shapefile')
 ```